Gera II

 Gera II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 42.
 It covers the southern part of Gera.

 Gera II was created in 1990 for the first state election.
 Originally named Gera-Süd, it was renamed in 1994.
 Since 2019, it has been represented by Wolfgang Lauerwald of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Gera II covers the southern part of Gera, specifically the city districts (Ortsteile) of Alt-Taubenpreskeln, Dürrenebersdorf, Falka, Gera, Kaimberg, Langengrobsdorf, Lietzsch, Naulitz, Poris-Lengefeld, Thränitz, Weißig, Zeulsdorf, and Zschippern.

 Members

 The constituency was held by the Christian Democratic Union (CDU) from its creation in 1990 until 2004, during which time it was represented by Matthias Ritter (1990–1994) and Birgit Diezel (1994–2004).
 In 2004, it was won by Dieter Hausold of the Party of Democratic Socialism (PDS).
 He was re-elected as candidate for The Left in 2009 and 2014.
-The constituency was won by Alternative for Germany in 2019, and is represented by Wolfgang Lauerwald.
+The constituency was won by Alternative for Germany in 2019, represented by Wolfgang Lauerwald, and was held in 2024.